 (c) In reckless disregard for the rights of beneficiaries under a life insurance contract.”
 Florida Statutes Section 624.155(5).

-Because this is a fairly difficult statutory standard and some exceptions exist, policyholders should work with a Miami Insurance Bad Faith Lawyer when seeking punitive damages.
 The burden of proof for obtaining punitive damages also presents a challenge because the evidentiary standard is higher than the “preponderance of the evidence” standard for obtaining compensatory damages in civil lawsuits.
 The right to punitive damages must be established by “clear and convincing” evidence, which is a much more difficult burden of proof.